l294265421/ASOTE/README.md

 More examples are as follows:
 ![asote_vs_aste](figures/asote_vs_aste.png)
-In the third sentence, the negative sentiment toward the aspect term “food” isexpressed without an annotatable opinion.
+In the third sentence, the negative sentiment toward the aspect term “food” is expressed without an annotatable opinion.

 # Baselines
 Some models have been proposed to extract opinion triplets from sentences.
 However, these models were only evaluated on the ASTE task.
 We have evaluated the performances of a few opinion triplet extraction models on the ASOTE task: